Decentralization must be decentralized

 external_address variable with your IP address and port

-We call to you, validators, with a proposal to forwarding port
+We call to you, validators, with a proposal to open port

 26656 and make you validator-nodes available to the incoming connection.